konstellation-io/kdl-project-template/README.md

 This way, any past execution can always be traced to the exact version of the code that was run (`Triggered` in the UI of the Action run) and the runs can be reproduced with a click of the button in the UI of the Drone run (`Re-run jobs`).

-The event that launches a pipeline execution is defined by the trigger specified in .experiments.yml.
+The event that launches a pipeline execution is defined by the trigger specified in .github/workflows/experiments.yml This file is divided in blocks of codes with dedicated responisibilities **Execution trigger**
-An example is shown below:

 ```yaml
 on:
   push: